dansmyers/IntroToCS/Labs/2-Variables_and_Input.md

 Recall that all of the data in our Python programs must ultimately be stored on a real, physical computer.
 This implies that there must be **limitations** for the range and precision of values that can be represented in code.

 Run the `python3` prompt again and output the following calculation.
 Do you get the right answer?
 ```
 .1 + .2
 ```
 This is an example of **numerical error**: floating point numbers (the `float` type) can only represent some numbers approximately so calculations involving fractions may have very small errors.

 Find another example using `float` arithmetic that doesn't give the exact result you would expect.

+When you're done, use `CTRL + d` to exit the Python prompt and return back to the regular terminal.

 ### Comrades